Programming-0101/TheBook/Topic/I/Examples/Account.md

 ---
 # Account + AccountType

-The Account’s account type is n  * longer being represented as a string, but is its own enumeration: AccountType.
+The Account's account type is no longer being represented as a string, but is its own enumeration: AccountType.

 ![](./I-AccountType.png)